SeungjinPark2/rock-paper-scissors-ethers-contract/README.md

 # Rock Scissors Paper On Smart Contract
 This repository is smart contract development of rock-scissors-paper powered by blockchain. \
-Players can create a game which alikes room with size of betting. \
+Players can create a game alikes room of traditional online game. \
 If opponent participate in the game, they start rock-scissors-paper with 3 steps - bet, commit, reveal.

 ## Features